chingchenms/llvm/docs/Coroutines.rst

 .. _coroutine handle:

 LLVM coroutines are functions that have one or more `suspend points`_.
-When a suspend point is reached, the execution of a coroutine is suspended.
+When a suspend point is reached, the execution of a coroutine is suspended and control is returned back to its caller.
 A suspended coroutine can be resumed to continue execution from the last suspend point or be destroyed.

 ..
 In the following example function `f` returns
     a handle to a suspended coroutine (**coroutine handle**) that can be passed to